epieffe/jwalker/README.md

 ### 🤌 How to use
 Define your own custom graph by creating a class that implements the [Graph](src/main/java/eth/epieffe/jwalker/Graph.java) interface, along with a separate class for the nodes in your graph.

-Once you have a *Graph*, you are ready to use the *Dijkstra* or *Breadth-First Search* built-in algorithms to find an optimal path from a starting node to a target node.
+Once you have a graph, you are ready to use the *Dijkstra* or *Breadth-First Search* built-in algorithms to find an optimal path from a starting node to a target node.

 If you want to use an informed search algorithm such as *A** or *Best-First Search*, you need to provide a heuristic for your nodes by implementing the [Heuristic](src/main/java/eth/epieffe/jwalker/Heuristic.java) functional interface.

 ### ⚡Quick example
 The following code snippet uses the built-in *A** algorithm to find an optimal solution for an instance of the [N-Puzzle problem](https://en.wikipedia.org/wiki/15_puzzle).

-The example classes are borrowed from the [jwalker-examples](https://github.com/epieffe/jwalker-examples) repository.
+The example graph, node and heuristic classes are borrowed from the [jwalker-examples](https://github.com/epieffe/jwalker-examples) repository.

 ```java
 import eth.epieffe.jwalker.Edge;